plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 ## Relaxed clocks

-It is safe to assume that a strict molecular clock almost never applies to real data.
+It is safe to assume that a strict molecular clock almost never applies to real data (although it does apply to our simulated data).
 So, it would be good to allow some flexibility in rates.
 One common approach is to assume that the rates for each edge are drawn from a lognormal distribution.
 This is often called an **UnCorrelated Lognormal  (UCLN) relaxed clock model** because the rate for each edge is independent of the rate for all other edges (that's the uncorrelated part) and all rates are lognormally distributed.
 This is to distinguish this approach from correlated relaxed clock models, which assume that rates are to some extent inherited from ancestors, and thus there is autocorrelation across the tree.

 :large_blue_diamond: Copy your _strict.Rev_ script to a file named _relaxed.Rev_: